Thinkmill-learning-paths/css-basics/step2/README.md

 - Just one div
 - Give it a fixed width and height
 - No background images
-- Any CSS is allowed but likely not necessary (?? what does this mean?)
+- Any CSS is allowed, try to keep the solution small though

 <img src="/assets/gradient.png" alt="Gradient">
 <img src="/assets/gradient-border.png" alt="Gradient border">